Teeth Whitening Brisbane City

-Teeth whitening is safer, faster, more effective and accessible than ever before
+Teeth whitening is faster, more effective and accessible than ever before

 At Bite Dental, teeth whitening is a service that we provide to our patients several times each day.
 In recent years, teeth whitening has become hugely popular, yet most people have little knowledge of the different methods for whitening, as well as the considerations and limitations of the procedure.
 Advertising and marketing claims often distort the differences in the whitening procedures and amplify the actual results.

 Still, teeth whitening is the fastest, easiest, and most non-invasive way to improve the appearance of your smile.

 The term ‘teeth whitening’ is a bit misleading.
 All teeth whitening procedures —even in-office whitening —are based on hydrogen peroxide stain removal, but hydrogen peroxide can’t reach to the middle of your tooth so it doesn’t actually whiten the whole tooth.
 It is, therefore, better to think of teeth whitening as removal of deep stains rather than making the colour whiter.

 |Desired Results:||Teeth Whitening can brighten your teeth between 8 to 10 shades in just one hour.|